-Life expectancy at birth by age, sex and educational attainment level, 2015
+Life expectancy at birth by level of educational attainment and sex, 2015

 No figures are available for the EU as a whole.
 Only 16 Member States report these data to Eurostat, of which three are for earlier years than 2015.
 In all these 16 Member States there are social gradients in life expectancy by educational attainment.